 In general, having any information regarding your existing cistern can be helpful in determining the best option for your area.
 This can help us create an option that can work for your cistern requirements.

-When looking for an economical solution to your existing unit, using a cistern liner can offer several advantages both in terms of cost and easy of use.
+When looking for an economical solution to your existing unit, using a cistern liner can offer several advantages both in terms of cost and easy use.
 Some of these advantages will include:

 - No Purchase of a New Cistern Required